 The Imperial Baths of Trier, known in German as Kaiserthermen, are the beautifully preserved ruins of a Roman public bath complex constructed in the fourth century AD.
-Not only are these ancient baths some of the best ancient Roman ruins in Germany, they are also some of best preserved and largest examples of Roman baths outside of Rome.
-With much of their walls and underground tunnels still intact, this is definitely a fascinating set of Romano-German ruins.
+Not only are these ancient baths some of the most striking Roman ruins in Germany, but they are also some of best-preserved and largest examples of Roman baths outside of Rome, with many of their walls and underground tunnels still intact.

-Considered to be the largest Roman baths outside of Rome, the remains of the Imperial Baths of Trier are centrally located within the city and are a fantastic site, with many of their walls standing and even the option to explore their underground tunnels.
+The remains of the Imperial Baths of Trier are centrally located within the city and are a popular attraction among visitors and locals alike.

 Located in what was the Roman-era city of Colonia Claudia Ara Agrippinensium, this museum has an extensive collection of Roman artefacts from around Germany.
-It was even built around a set of Roman remains, which can now be seen within the museum, notably the famous third century AD Dionysus Mosaic.
-From artwork and jewellery to glass, ceramics and pieces of Roman structures, the museum exhibits a wide range of historic pieces dating back to this era and beyond into the Middle Ages.
+It was built around a set of Roman remains which include the famous third century AD Dionysus Mosaic.
+From artwork and jewellery to glass, ceramics, and pieces of Roman structures, the museum exhibits a wide range of historic pieces dating back to this era and beyond into the Middle Ages.

 One of the most famous exhibits at the Romano-Germanic Museum is the tomb of the Poblicius, a soldier who served in the fifth legion and whose large and elaborate tomb dates back to approximately 40AD.
 However, it is the Dionysus Mosaic which is the star attraction.
-Thought to have been created in around 220 to 230AD, this extremely well preserved mosaic floor measures approximately 750 square feet and is comprised of an incredibly intricate collection of over a million pieces of glass, stone and ceramics.
-In fact, the Romano-Germanic Museum was built around this floor, which was housed in a villa on the site.
+Thought to have been created in around 220 to 230AD, this extremely well preserved mosaic floor measures approximately 750 square feet and is comprised of an incredibly intricate collection of over a million pieces of glass, stone, and ceramics.

-The area of the park was first garrisoned by Roman legions in around 13 BC and soon flourished.
-Roads and a harbour were built as was a vast military camp.
+The area of the park was first garrisoned by Roman legions in around 13 BC.
+It quickly flourished, with roads and a harbour being built alongside a vast military camp.
 Most of the buildings date back to the second century AD, when great building projects were undertaken.

 The Altes Museum is part of Germany’s National Museum and is located in Berlin.
 Displaying part of the National Museum’s collection of classical antiquities.
 One of the main collections at the Altes Museum is its series of Roman portraits including those modelled on of the sarcophagi of Caesar and Cleopatra.